 Prepare below table.
 There are some zero cells and blank cells.
 We will ignore them when calculating the average.

-So, you may think if we remove all zero values and left them as blank cells, then we can use AVERAGE function directly without other index or parameter.
+You may think if we remove all zero values and left them as blank cells, then we can use AVERAGE function directly without other index or parameter.
 Well, if you remove them totally, you can apply AVERAGE function directly, but, if you just make these zero numbers invisible in the table, you may get improper value by formula.
-See example below:

 See, we still get the average with zero included.
 So, you cannot apply AVERAGE function without zero cells by disable showing them in the table.